Paul Bowles in Tangier

 Paul Bowles explored all regions of Morocco, including the Sahara, and he learned much about Moroccan culture, languages and dialects, religions, customs and its people all reflected in his writings.

-Beginning in 1959, Bowles began to collect and record Moroccan folk music in remote areas of the country.
+Beginning in 1959, Once Paul Bowles in Tangier he began to collect and record Moroccan folk music in remote areas of the country.
 This music is preserved in the Paul Bowles Moroccan Music Collection at the Library of Congress in Washington.
 Before he died, Bowles decided to be buried in his native America, in upstate New York, next to the graves of his parents and grandparents.

 Yet Paul Bowles will always be associated with Tangier and Morocco.
 Untold visitors have made pilgrimages to Tangier to meet him, perhaps inspired by reading some of his novels or short stories; and after his death most guide books for tourists mention something about Bowles’s association with Morocco and his literary works.
 Today there is a Paul Bowles Wing in the historic Tangier American Legation Institute for Moroccan Studies (TALIM), which is open to the public free of charge.